-The scheduler to use for crawling.
+The scheduler class to be used for crawling.
+See the Scheduler topic for details.

 SCHEDULER_DEBUG

 Setting to True will log debug information about the requests scheduler.
 This currently logs (only once) if the requests cannot be serialized to disk.
 Stats counter (scheduler/unserializable) tracks the number of times this happens.